Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_demo.md

 - All tests can be run using the command-line tool called `pytest`.
 Just type `pytest` in the working directory and hit ENTER.
 - If pytest is installed in some other way, you might need to run it like `python -m pytest`.
 - One test is expected to fail.
 Reading the error message we understand that the failure occurs because floating-point variable comparison is not handled correctly.
 - We need to tell pytest that while comparing two floating-point variables the value needs to be correct only up to a certain tolerance limit.
-To do this the expected mean value needs to be changed by uncommenting the line in the following part of the code:
+To do this, the expected mean value needs to be changed by uncommenting the line in the following part of the code:

 ```python
 # Expected result